Lunacea/lunacea-portfolio/README.md

 This project serves as a portfolio site showcasing Lunacea's technical skills and creative works.
 It is built with a modern tech stack centered around Next.js, focusing on both performance and developer experience.

+### i18n and Navigation

+- Uses `next-intl`.
+Locale-aware `Link`/hooks are exported from `src/shared/libs/i18nNavigation.ts` and used across the app to preserve the current locale during navigation and when switching languages.
+A `NEXT_LOCALE` cookie is set on language change.

+### Background Music (BGM) Consent

+- BGM consent is persisted in `localStorage` as `bgmUserConsent` and respected across page transitions and language changes.
+The consent modal overlay keeps header controls (e.g., language switcher) visible and clickable.

+### BGM Single-Instance Loop

+- BGM playback uses a single Howler instance with `loop: true`.
+The store tracks the current `soundId` to avoid duplicate playback on loop or repeated `play()` calls. `pause()` targets the tracked sound id.

 ## 🛠️ Tech Stack

 - **Framework**: Next.js (v15.x), React (v19.x)